benmvp/benmvp.com/talks.md

 ### React Fiber for the rest of us

 > Fiber was introduced in version 16 of React.
 It is a ground-up rewrite of the React scheduler, typically mis-referred to as the “Virtual DOM.”
 The Fiber-based scheduler supports “cooperative scheduling” and allows for other output renderers besides the browser DOM.
-In this session geared towards those familiar with React, let’s learn about what React Fiber is and why it exists through the lens of how it will impact your React development and the performance of your apps at runtime.
+In this session geared towards those familiar with React, let's learn about what React Fiber is and why it exists through the lens of how it will impact your React development and the performance of your apps at runtime.

-### React Fundamentals Workshop
+### React FUNdamentals Workshop

 > React is a JavaScript UI library that makes creating reusable components easy and efficient.
-In this workshop, we’ll cover the critical concepts of React via a series of targeted exercises.
-We’ll learn how to:
+In this workshop, we'll cover the critical concepts of React via a series of targeted exercises.
+We'll learn how to:
 >
 > - Write readable, reusable and composable components
 > - Use JSX syntax